tomazy/screenshot-http-server/README.md

 Periodically takes screenshots of the X's root window and serves them through http.

-Can be used to visually inspect running selenium tests in a headless box with Xvfb.
+I use it to visually inspect running selenium tests in a headless box with Xvfb.

 ## Requirements:
 - npm